ctoyan/ponieproxy/README.md

 ## Upcoming features/filters

 - write filters with YAML, instead of Go (IN PROGRESS)
+- add results to db instead of files
 - reflected parameters detection
 - find and replace in requests